 - Flexible online learning: asynchronous format allows learners to continue working while studying

 - Learn from instructors who are respected industry professionals

 - Opportunity to apply theory into practice for any organization’s industry, sector, size and unique needs

 Learners will use a variety of course materials including readings, videos, case studies and interactive discussion forums.
 Assessments include analysis of risk and planning components, development of emergency and continuity plans, and quizzes.

 Learners typically spend four to six hours per week (per course) on their studies, and usually complete the program in one year.
-Upon completion of the program, learners will earn a professional development certificate.
+Upon completion of the program, learners will earn a micro-certificate.